AliBashir489/Wordtle/README.md

 Wordtle 🐢

-Wordtle is a word guessing game built using SwiftUI for iOS.
+Wordtle is a word guessing game built using SwiftUI for iOS, inspired by the NYT Wordle game.

 Description